top of page

 Money: Tithe or Not to Tithe?

-However, by the sixth century, Roman Catholic bishops followed the rabbinic example of a monetary tithe, requiring all parishioners to follow suit (i.e., Council of Tours, 567 & Second Council of Macon, 585).
-The Catholic Church vehemently enforced this doctrine at the Council of Trent, saying:
+By the sixth century, Roman Catholic bishops adopted the rabbinic example of a monetary tithe, requiring all parishioners to comply (Council of Tours, 567; Second Council of Macon, 585).
+The Catholic Church enforced this doctrine with uncompromising authority at the Council of Trent, declaring:

-Wherefore, the holy synod enjoins on all, of whatsoever rank and condition they are, to whom it belongs to pay tithes, that they subsequently pay in full the tithes, to which they are bound in law, to the cathedral church, or whatsoever other churches, or persons, they are lawfully due.
-And they who either withhold or hinder them from being paid shall be excommunicated; or be absolved from this crime, until after full restitution has been made (Sess.
+Wherefore, the holy synod enjoins on all, of whatsoever rank and condition they are, to whom it belongs to pay tithes, that they subsequently pay in full the tithes, to which they are bound in Law, to the cathedral church, or whatsoever other churches, or persons, they are lawfully due.
+And those who either withhold or hinder them from being paid shall be excommunicated or absolved from this crime until full restitution has been made (Sess.
 25).

-This decision was a response to Protestant reformers such as Martin Luther (1497–1560), who said, "But the other commandments of Moses, which are not [implanted in everyone] by nature, the Gentiles do not hold.
+This decision responded to Protestant reformers such as Martin Luther (1497–1560), who said, "But the other commandments of Moses, which are not [implanted in everyone] by nature, the Gentiles do not hold.
 Nor do these pertain to the Gentiles, such as the tithe and others equally fine which I wish we had too" (in his sermon, "How Christians Should Regard Moses," p.
 7).
-Despite what many churches require today, the consensus of historical Christian teaching (i.e., paleo-orthodoxy) views tithing as a violation of scripture.
-Consider these verses:
+Despite what many churches demand today, the clear witness of historical Christian teaching forbids compulsory tithing as a direct violation of Scripture.

 Courtesy of www.LumoProject.com